Whispers from the quantum core: the ringdown of semiclassical stars

 where $\phi$ obeys the boundary conditions

 Quasi-normal mode frequencies correspond to the frequency values $\omega=\omega_{\text{R}}+i\omega_{\text{I}}$ for which the solution $\phi$ satisfies both boundary conditions simultaneously.

 Numerous methods have been developed for obtaining the quasinormal modes of black hole and stellar spacetimes (see~\cite{KokkotasSchmidt1999,Konoplyaetal2019} and references therein), whose utility depends on the details of the system under consideration.
 Here, we implement the direct calculation developed by Chandrasekhar and Detweiler~\cite{ChandrasekharDetweiler1975}.
-While its implementation is straightforward, this method suffers from instabilities that originate from a large sensitivity in the solution to the radius where the ingoing boundary conditions are imposed~\cite{Molinaetal2010}.
-Despite its limitations, it is possible to generate reliable and precise results for the axial QNMs of semiclassical stars and to compare them with their classical counterparts.
+While its implementation is straightforward, this method suffers from instabilities that originate from a sensitivity in the solution to the radius where the ingoing boundary conditions are imposed~\cite{Molinaetal2010}.
+Despite its limitations, it is possible to generate reliable and accurate results for the axial QNMs of semiclassical stars and to compare them with their classical counterparts.
+Below we give further details on the way we tested the precision of our results.
 Throughout this section we take $M/M_{\rm P} = 1$.

 For what regards the boundary conditions at large $r$, let us remember that our metric is characterized by the asymptotic behaviour set by the expansions~\eqref{Eq:AsymptExp}.
 Henceforth, for the ingoing mode we have assumed an asymptotic series solution of the form